lowRISC/opentitan/doc/ug/getting_started_fpga.md

 The FPGA build will pull in a program to act as the boot ROM.
 This is pulled in from the `sw/device/boot_rom` directory (see the `parameters:` section of the `hw/top_earlgrey/top_earlgrey_nexysvideo.core` file).
-At the moment there is no check that the `rom.vmem` file is up to date, so it is best to follow the instructions to [Build software](getting_started_sw.md) and understand the FPGA's overall software flow
+At the moment there is no check that the `rom.vmem` file is up to date, so it is best to follow the instructions to [Build software](getting_started_sw.md) and understand the FPGA's overall software flow.

 In the following example we synthesize the Earl Grey design for the Nexys Video board using Xilinx Vivado 2018.3.